CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 The Airflow uses BashOperator and run one task named `pull_miovision` using a bash command that looks something like this bash_command = `'/etc/airflow/.../intersection_tmc.py run-api --path /etc/airflow/.../config.cfg --dupes'`. `--dupes` is used to catch duplicates and fail the script when that happen.

+Within the `data_checks` TaskGroup, several `SQLCheckOperatorWithReturnValue` tasks perform checks on the aggregated data from the current data interval.
+- `check_row_count` checks the sum of `volume` in `volumes_15min_mvt`, equivalent to the row count of `volumes` table.
+- `check_distinct_classification_uid` checks the count of distinct values in `classification_uid` column.
+- `check_distinct_intersection_uid` checks the count of distinct values in `intersection_uid` column.
+- `check_gaps` identifes gaps larger than 4 hours for active miovision cameras.

 ### **`check_miovision`**

-There is another Airflow process related to Miovision named `check_miovision` which is to check if all Miovision cameras are working and send notifications when there is at least one malfunctioning camera.
+The `check_miovision` DAG is deprecated by the addition of the `data_checks` TaskGroup to the main `pull_miovision` DAG, in particular `data_checks.check_gaps` which directly replaces `check_miovision.check_miovision`.
+This DAG previously was used to check if any Miovision camera had a gap of at least 4 hours.
 More information can be found at [this part of the README.](https://github.com/CityofToronto/bdit_data-sources/tree/miovision_api_bugfix/volumes/miovision#3-finding-gaps-and-malfunctioning-camera)

 ## Notes